-In the north part of Keene NH is a reliable ice climbing area on Rt 12 near the Keene Transfer Station.
+The Railroad Cut , best known for ice climbing and mixed routes, is approached from a pullout on Route 12 that is across from the Keene Transfer Station.
 The climbing is on “cliffs” created when the railroad bed was routed through a hill in the early 1900s.
-There are about 30-40 ice and mixed routes from between 15 and 50+ feet in height.
+There are 41 routes listed in the Swain guide book, " An Ice Climbers Guide to Southern New England and Eastern New York".
+Rock, ice, and mixed routes can be found from between 15 and 50+ feet in height.
 Grades range from NEI 3 to 5 and M4 to M6 or M7.
-Many of the routes are bolted, although in some years the bolts are obscured by the ice.
-There are some rock routes in the range of 5.8 to 5.11, although the area is mostly known for its ice climbing potential.
+Many of the routes are bolted and require dry tooling.
+There are some rock routes in the range of 5.8 to 5.11, although the area is mostly known for its ice and mixed climbing.
 The cliff and railroad bed are under the governance of the NH Department of Resources and Economic Development (DRED).
-The trail from the parking lot to the railroad bed is on property owned by Cushing & Sons well drilling company.
+The trail from the parking lot to the railroad bed is on property owned by JKS holdings.

 Directions and Parking